Use the Touch Bar on Mac

 If your Mac has a Touch Bar, you can use familiar gestures — like tap, swipe or slide — directly on the Touch Bar to adjust settings, use Siri, access function keys, and do tasks in different apps.

-Tap the buttons in the expanded Control Strip to access additional settings and macOS features like Mission Control and Launchpad, or to control video or music playback.
+Use Control Strip buttons: Tap the buttons to adjust settings or control video or music playback.
 For some settings — such as display brightness — you can touch and hold the button to change the setting.

-And here’s how it looks when you view a picture in the Photos app:
+And here are the buttons when you view a picture in the Photos app:

 When you’re typing text on your Mac, the Touch Bar can show words or phrases you might want to use next (called typing suggestions), to help you save time.